Succinctly Verifiable Agentic Guardrails With ZKP Over Automated Reasoning - or how to prevent the Agentic Commerce mega-hack.

 Cryptography turns trust problems into math problems.
 And math doesn't care about prompt injection, social engineering, or sophisticated attacks.
 Either the proof is valid or it isn't.
 There's no middle ground, no probabilistic confidence score, no "88% blocked."

-• Monitoring agents analyze proof patterns, find gaps, propose improvements
+- Agent analyze attack patterns, find gaps, propose improvements

-Division of labor: humans provide judgment and intent, agents provide exhaustive analysis and continuous refinement.
-This is why "comprehensive policies" isn't wishful thinking, it's achievable when agents help humans systematically harden rules using cryptographically verified real-world data.
+Humans provide judgment and intent, agents provide exhaustive analysis and continuous refinement.
+This is why "comprehensive policy generation" isn't wishful thinking, it's achievable when agents help humans systematically harden rules using cryptographically verified real-world data.

-Succinct verification of complex workflows is exactly what's missing in AI agent security, and it's exactly what Zero-Knowledge Machine Learning (zkML) provides.
+Succinct verification of complex workflows is exactly what's missing in AI security, and it's exactly what Zero Knowledge Machine Learning (zkML) provides.

 zkML: Mathematical Receipts for AI Execution